justy989/ce_old/README.md

 Key Sequence|Action
 ------------|------
 Ctrl+f|load file
-Ctrl+q|kill current window, if there is only 1 window, then quit Ctrl+w|save buffer
+Ctrl+q|kill current window, if there is only 1 window, then quit, or stop recording macro Ctrl+w|save buffer
 Ctrl+a|save buffer as new filename
 Ctrl+e|open new unnamed buffer